prof-anderson-uc/masonry-gallery/README.md

 This style is particularly useful when dealing with images of varying sizes, as it allows designers to maximize the use of space while maintaining an aesthetically pleasing arrangement.
 It creates a fluid, modern appearance that can handle both large and small images in a cohesive way.

+This is what happens when I make a change in the middle

 This example automatically applied a masonry layout based on the width of the browser window and/or the size of the containing element.
 Change the size of the browser to see it in action. gallery-masonry